polyaxon/polyaxon/templates/experimentation/experiments.md

 ## Experiment jobs

-To check that our experiment is running in a distributed way
+To check that our experiment is running in a distributed way, you can use Polyaxon dashboard or Polyaxon CLI,

- * Polyaxon dashboard
- * Polyaxon CLI

 ```bash
 $ polyaxon experiment -xp 3 jobs